ilmusa35/Tests-and-studying/README.md

-Here is a files out of any categories or projects.
-Most of them used for test or learn somethink.
+Here are files outside of any categories or projects.
+Most of them were used for testing or learning purposes.